techking11/fast-react-pizza/README.md

 - Real-time order updates and tracking user location
 - Responsive design for seamless usage on all devices
 - State management using Redux for a scalable application
-- Efficient routing and navigation with React Router
+- Efficient routing, remote state management, and navigation with React Router

 ## Tech Stack